 Customers with Advance Purchase ticket (your ticket will say ‘AP Northern only’) have a number of options:

-Customers can use their ticket for trains on either Friday 14 December or Sunday 16 December, but are advised to travel close to their original booked train times on these days.
+Customers can use their ticket for trains on either the day before or the day after the strike, but are advised to travel close to their original booked train times on these days.

 We have also arranged ticket acceptance on a number of other train operators to help Northern customers with Advance Purchase tickets (your ticket will say AP Northern only).

-On Saturday 15 December the following operators will accept these tickets: Cross Country, East Midlands Trains, TransPennine Express, Transport for Wales, Grand Central, Hull Trains, London North Eastern Railway and Virgin Trains.
+The following operators will accept these tickets: Cross Country, East Midlands Trains, Transport for Wales, Grand Central, Hull Trains, London North Eastern Railway, TransPennine Express, and Virgin Trains.
 Customers are advised to travel as close as possible to the original booked train times on these days.

-Non-season ticket holders who decide not to travel on 15 December are entitled to a full refund, if their origin station or destination station is on the Northern network, with no admin fee charged.
+Non-season ticket holders who decide not to travel on an RMT strike day are entitled to a full refund, if their origin station or destination station is on the Northern network, with no admin fee charged.
 This should be applied for from the original point of sale.

 Customers with Northern season tickets* who decide not to travel due to strike action, can also claim compensation on the days they do not travel.
 These claims can be made using Northern’s Delay Repay process.

 If you travel on a strike day and experience a delay of 15 minutes or more to your journey, you are eligible to compensation through Northern’s Delay Repay scheme.
 To claim, please go to the Delay Repay page on Northern’s website or ask for a Delay Repay form at any staffed station.